infureal/artisan-gui/README.md

 ```

 ## Running command
+By default, you can access this page only when in local environment.

 Simply go to `http://you-domain.com/artisan` and here we go!
 Select needed command from list, fill arguments and options/flags and hit `run` button.